LeventGov/htf-2025-aquatopia-challenge/README.md

 #### cfn-students.yml
 At the top of the files, there is a parameter called "TeamName", enter your team name in the *Default* attribute (excluding spaces).
 Example: "Hack Tuah" becomes "HackTuah".

-You will also need to have an API key for both SendGrid and Teams.

 ### General Notice
 Because this is a hackathon, keep in mind that we are using free tiers of many of the tools that you will be integrating with.